aisultanios/MyPlaylists/README.md

 * Music Kit
 * Networking

-#### Check out the article on how to implement this project [HERE](https://medium.com/@aisultan.askarov/lets-build-an-apple-music-app-and-integrate-apple-music-in-your-app-part-1-getting-access-to-b01382b68537)
+#### Follow an article that explains step-by-step how to implement this project [HERE](https://medium.com/@aisultan.askarov/lets-build-an-apple-music-app-and-integrate-apple-music-in-your-app-part-1-getting-access-to-b01382b68537)

+## 🚦 Running the Project

+To run the project on your device, follow these steps:

+*

 Custom Popup View.
 Requesting users access to their media items.